lapp0/Smart-Market/README.md

 Manual tasks include acting as an oracle and answering questions like "did this person probably receive their product" or "did this event happen".

+Along with that, they act as merchants and view requests for their services including working with contracts.

 Questions and Stuff to Add
 ==========================

 Is soft-distributing all these listings and ratings a good idea?
 Should they be contained in a blockchain instead?
-It would allow the network target to be better defined.
+It would allow the network difficulty target to be better defined.

-Must expand on ECDSA malleability issue for listing revokation and the solution.

-Must expand on dealing with connecting to hosts.
+What is a better name for this?

+Possible way to make revokations more space effecient

 Mention that each message (listing, rating, listing revokation) will have their type in the inv_vector as it is with the Bitcoin node communication.

-What is a better name for this?